intel-secl/docs/docs/quick-start-guides/Foundational & Workload Security - Containerization/TWP Cloud Service Provider - Helm based deployment.md

   skopeo copy oci-archive:<oci-image-tar-name> docker://<registry-ip/hostname>:<registry-port>/image-name>:<image-tag>
   ```

+ * Non Managed Kubernetes Cluster up and running

  * On each worker node with `TXT/BTG` enabled and registered to K8s control-plane, the following pre-req needs to be done on `RHEL-8.4`/`Ubuntu-20.04` systems

   * `Tboot-1.10.1` or later to be installed for non `SUEFI` servers.
 [Tboot installation Details](https://github.com/intel-secl/docs/blob/master/product-guides/Foundational%20%26%20Workload%20Security.md#tboot-installation)